jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/10-Build Configuration.md

 ## Build Configuration
 ----------------------

-Jerkar build are configurable.
+Jerkar builds are configurable.
 Build definition classes can retrieve values defined at runtime by reading :

-* an environment variable
+* environment variables
-* a system property
+* system properties
-* a Jerkar option
+* Jerkar options

 ### Environment variables
 There is nothing specific to Jerkar.
-Just set the environment variable as you usually do on your OS and get the value from build using the standard Java `System#getenv` method.
+Just set the environment variable as you usually do on your OS and get the value from build using the standard `System#getenv` method.

 ### System properties
-Naturally, your build definitions can read system properties by using the standard method `System#getProperty`.
+Naturally, your build definitions can read system properties by using the standard `System#getProperty` method.

 Jerkar proposes 3 ways to inject system properties :